sudheesh001/ODoH-Artifacts/README.md

 1. To build and test ODoH Proxies and Targets read [server and proxy build documentation](build-server-proxy.md) in the `build-server-proxy.md` file.
 2. To build and test ODoH Clients read [client build documentation](build-clients.md) in the `build-clients.md` file.
 3. To deploy the ODoH Server as a Proxy or Target read [server deployment documentation](deploy-server.md) in the `deploy-server.md` file.
+4. To run the proofs relevant to the formal analysis of the ODoH Protocol read [proof build documentation](formal-analysis.md) in the `formal-analysis.md` file.